zieg8301/nhl_goal_light/README.md

 ###Audio
 If you wish to change the audio clips to sounds with your teams goal horn and music, just download them, rename them (goal_horn_#.mp3) and save them in the "audio" folder.

+### TODO
+-Test response time after a goal is scored

+-create test folder and test files to allow testing with just a raspberry pi